-We ensure pupils at St Margaret's are protected while using digital technologies at the school.
+We ensure pupils at St Margaret's Lee are protected while using digital technologies at the school.
 The school is committed to including digital technologies, in particular, internet use, in our curriculum.
 In so doing we recognise the inherent risks posed by this useful learning tool.
-Full compliance with the school Digital Safeguarding policy will mitigate these risks and help to ensure pupils are safe online.
+Full compliance with the school Safeguarding policy will mitigate these risks and help to ensure pupils are safe online.

-6.4 Anti-Bullying Policy
+6.5 Anti-Bullying

-Our policies on anti-bullying and cyber-bullying are set out in separate documents and are reviewed annually by the governing body.
+Our policies on anti-bullying and cyber-bullying are set out in our behaviour policy and are reviewed annually by the governing body.
 We expect staff to acknowledge that to allow or condone bullying, constitutes a lack of duty of care, which may lead to consideration under child protection procedures.

-Both policies are written in line with advice and statutory guidelines set out in the DfE guidance Preventing Bullying, in July 2017 and Approaches to Preventing and Tackling Bullying, June 2018.
+Our behaviour policy written in line with advice and statutory guidelines set out in the DfE guidance Preventing Bullying, in July 2017 and Approaches to Preventing and Tackling Bullying, June 2018.

-6.5 Physical Intervention Policy
+6.6 Physical Intervention Policy

-Our policy on physical intervention by staff is set out in a separate document (as well as also being referred to in the Behaviour Management, Anti bullying and Safe Touch Policies) and is reviewed annually by the governing body.
+Our policy on physical intervention by staff is set out in a separate document and is reviewed annually by the governing body.
 We acknowledge that staff must only ever use physical intervention as a last resort, and that at all times it must be the minimum force necessary to prevent injury to themselves, another person or property.
 Individual Risk Assessments are completed for particular pupils who have a higher likelihood of needing physical intervention and/or restraint and staff who work closely with these students are provided with additional Positive Handling training.

-6.6 School Visits
+6.7 School Visits

-We have clear protocols in place to ensure the safety of children whilst on school trips (see visits and trips policy).
+We have clear protocols in place to ensure the safety of children whilst on school trips (see Educational Visits policy).
 These include:

-- Visit procedures to be documented by staff and agreed with the Educational Visits Coordinator (all members of SLT will complete EVC training with Wide Horizons or other regulated provider of EVC training). - A briefing for parents going on the trips including detailed information about complying with safeguarding responsibilities and what to do if a child discloses to them - · Defined roles and responsibilities for school staff - Risk assessments - DBS/barred list checks for parents/carers where appropriate
+- Visit procedures to be documented by staff and agreed with the Educational Visits Coordinator (all members of SLT will complete EVC training with Wide Horizons or other regulated provider of EVC training). - A briefing for parents going on the trips including detailed information about complying with safeguarding responsibilities and what to do if a child discloses to them - Defined roles and responsibilities for school staff - Risk assessments - DBS/barred list checks for parents/carers where appropriate

-6.7 Looked After Children
+6.8 Looked After Children (LAC)

-The Headteacher and Designated Teacher (DT) are responsible for Looked After Children and ensure that appropriate staff have the information they need in relation to a child's looked after legal status and contact arrangements with birth parents or those with parental responsibility.
+Our Headteacher and our Designated Teacher (DT) are responsible for Looked After Children and ensure that appropriate staff have the information they need in relation to a child's looked after legal status and contact arrangements with birth parents or those with parental responsibility.
 The Headteacher and the Inclusion Leader also have information about the child's care arrangements and the levels of authority delegated to the carer by the authority looking after him/her.